g-patin/microfading/docs/get-started.md

 In this section, we will give you all the essential information to correctly start using the `microfading` package.

+If you are not familiar with Python or Jupyter notebooks, you might want to consult our section on [Jupyter notebooks](https://g-patin.github.io/microfading/jupyter-introduction/), where we briefly describe what they are and why did we choose them for manipulating our microfading data.

 ## 1. **Do you have microfading data files?**

-The whole package is based on microfading data files that you either obtained yourself when performing microfading measurements or obtained from someone else.
+The whole package is based on microfading data files that you either created yourself when performing microfading measurements or obtained from someone else.
 Each file corresponds to a single microfading measurement.
-The files consist of excel files with a specific structure organizing the data inside the files.
+The files consist of Excel or OpenDocument files with a specific structure organizing the data inside the files.
 Check the [datafiles section](https://g-patin.github.io/microfading/datafiles/) for more information about it.

 If you don't have any microfading files, the package has a function to load microfading files, so that you can use these files to play with the functionalities of the package (see [get_datasets](https://g-patin.github.io/microfading/get_datasets/) section).
+To create the required files based on microfading raw files, consult the [rawdata processing section](https://g-patin.github.io/microfading/rawdata-processing/) of this website.

 If you have files, the following lines of code shows how you can import them in the jupyter notebook:
 &nbsp;